yurrriq/guten-tag/README.md

 for me
 [in lib-grimoire](https://github.com/clojure-grimoire/lib-grimoire/blob/master/src/grimoire/things.clj#L23-L90)
 and I highly recommend it as a mechanism for enforcing ongoing data sanity checks.
-Note that `:post` is not supported because constructos are an identity operation and you may express any legitimate postcondition with a precondition.
+Note that `:post` is not supported because constructors are an identity operation and you may express any legitimate postcondition with a precondition.

 ## License